Lay3rLabs/wavs-safe/README.md

 ### Build WASI components

-Now build the WASI rust components into the `compiled` output directory.
+Now build the WASI Rust components into the `compiled` output directory.

 > [!WARNING]
 > If you get: `error: no registry configured for namespace "wavs"`